swfiua/gotu/docs/warwick.rst

 discovered Professor Rourke's work in cosmology.

 He published, "A new paradigm for the universe".
-A second edition under the title, "The Geometry of the Universe" was published in 2021.
+A second edition under the title, :ref:`gotu` was published in 2021.

-In this work he presents a model for the universe with no need for dark matter and no Big Bang!
+In this work he presents a model for the universe with no need for dark matter and no Big Bang.

 I obtained a copy of the book and was enthralled.
 As an under-graduate I had rarely spoken to Professor Rourke, other than to